reireynoso/amazon-clone/README.md

 - Users can create an account
 - Users can add products to their cart and purchase the products.
 - Payment is simulated through Stripe API.
+- Users can view products based on category
+- Users can search for products

 ## Work in Progress
-- Allow users to search by product names
-- Implement a view all/search component for specific items
 - Persist cart

 ## Tech Stack